-The real spindle rpm (S symbol).
+The actual spindle rpm (S symbol) or the actual rpm of the second spindle (S2 symbol).

-5. The information shown in this window depends on the position of the switch.
+5. The information shown in this window depends on the position of the left switch.

 In all cases, it shows the axis feedrate "F" currently selected and the % of F being applied.

 When feed-hold is active, the color of the feedrate value changes.